 The team will travel to Hanoi, Ha Long Bay, Hue, Hoi An, My Lai Massacre site, DMZ, Ho Chi Minh City, tour the Mekong Delta, Phnom Penh, stay in the floating village in Cambodia, and the finish off in Siem Reap at Angkor Wat.
 This is a once in a lifetime chance to travel with Professor Shannon Peterson, Director of Global Programming at USU and Justin Powell, Executive Director of Youthlinc.

-Cost is $4,499.
-This includes all flights (including from Utah and within Southeast Asia), food, water, accommodation, tours, site seeing, etc. Does not include passport/visa and spending money.
+Cost includes flights within Southeast Asia, food, water, accommodation, tours, site seeing, etc. Does not include airfare to/from Vietnam/Cambodia, passport/visas, Covid testing, and spending money.